 Ability to Carry Out Threat Not a Defense

-Generally, a charge of Terroristic Threats is a first degree misdemeanor, which means that is it punishable by up to 5 years incarceration and a $10,000.00 fine.
+Generally, a charge of terroristic threats is a first-degree misdemeanor, which means that it is punishable by up to five years' incarceration and a $10,000 fine.
 If the threat causes the occupants of a building, place of assembly or facility of public transportation to be diverted from their normal or customary operations, then the severity of the charge is increased to a felony of the third degree.
-A conviction of the charge would also result in the imposition of collateral consequences, such as a lifetime prohibition on the possession of a firearm under Federal law.
+A conviction of the charge would also result in the imposition of collateral consequences, such as a lifetime prohibition on the possession of a firearm under federal law.

-If you or a loved one are charged with Terroristic Threats or any other criminal offense, contact State College defense lawyer Jason S. Dunkle at 814-954-7622 or via email for a free consultation.
+If you or a loved one is charged with terroristic threats or any other criminal offense, contact State College defense lawyer Jason S. Dunkle at 814-954-7622 or via e-mail for a free consultation.